-CRMC 216 - Introduction to Ceramics (Hand building, Mold making and Casting) 3 credits (4.5 hours | Studio)
+CRMC 216 - Introduction to Ceramics (Hand building, Mold making and Casting)

-Prerequisite: Completion of 24 credits for First Year Studies or equivalents.
+Prerequisite: Completion of 24 credits for First Year Studies or equivalents

 This course introduces the technical and aesthetic aspects of making ceramics using hand building methods and mold making and casting processes.
 Concepts of utility, sculpture and experimental works will be introduced.
 Course references will include contemporary and historical examples.